EU austerity drive country by country

-The colossal debts and rock-bottom growth of eurozone "periphery" nations - especially Greece, Italy and Spain - have hammered market confidence.
+The colossal debts and of eurozone "periphery" nations - especially Greece, Italy and Spain - have hammered market confidence.
 The interest rates (yields) on their sovereign bonds have soared, making it hard or even impossible for them to borrow in international markets.

 Greece, the Republic of Ireland and Portugal have all received massive bailouts from the EU and International Monetary Fund (IMF).

 The 27 EU member states aim to cut deficits to a maximum of 3% of GDP by the financial year 2014-15, so what belt-tightening measures are the countries taking?